 If I have not been too distracted by my son tweaking on the song selection on the car mp3 player, things would have been much different for this old aunty and my car (and it being a rural area, it would have very likely the blame for the accident would have fallen on me and that is the last thing I want after this happened).

-(Since 1985, fatalities has been on the rise and it seems we are at lost on what we can do to bring the numbers down.
+Since 1985, fatalities have been on the rise and it seems we are at loss on what we can do to bring the numbers down.

-(No doubt, we can easily blame the rising fatalities on the rising number of motorcycles registered but have we seriously looked on whether we have lacked in some areas like enforcement and training?.
-Source: MIROS)
+No doubt, we can easily blame the rising fatalities on the rising number of motorcycles registered but have we seriously looked at whether we have lacked in some areas like enforcement and training?.

-Lack of enforcement (classic incident like this where no action taken despite breaking of 2 laws), non-existence for the need to review road tax or some form of periodic check (missed opportunity to blacklist repeated offenders) and cheap cost of motorcycles (which made it easy for anyone to purchase them) and it being small and easy for these motorcyclists to weave in and out of traffic (at times with blatant disregard for rules and need to have proper gap between them and other traffic) and of course making illegal u-turns whenever they deem fit.
+Lack of enforcement, non-existence for the need to review road tax or some form of a periodic check (missed opportunity to blacklist repeated offenders) and cheap cost of motorcycles (which made it easy for anyone to purchase them) and it being small and easy for these motorcyclists to weave in and out of traffic (at times with blatant disregard for rules and need to have a proper gap between them and other traffic) and of course making illegal u-turns whenever they deem fit.

 And there is always the eye-sore of seeing young idiots riding around in residential areas without helmets.